- Handle your dentures gently to avoid damage. Clean them daily to prevent infection and discoloration.

 Picture by Authority Dental under CC 2.0 license

-The ADA recommends that you clean your denture at least once a day.
+The ADA recommends cleaning your dentures at least once a day.
 Ideally, do this after every meal.
-It not only kills the unpleasant odor and helps avoid stains but also eliminates bacteria.
+It not only kills unpleasant odors and helps prevent stains but also eliminates bacteria.

-If you don’t clean your denture properly it will become a habitat for germs.
-This can lead to serious infections in the mouth that can be hard to fight off.
-It may also prevent you from being able to wear your denture for a while.
+If you do not clean your dentures properly, they will become a habitat for germs.
+This can lead to serious infections in the mouth that are difficult to fight off.
+It may also prevent you from wearing your denture for a while.

 Brushes with stiff bristles, exfoliating toothpaste, and mouthwash are all prohibited.
 The same goes for electric toothbrushes.
 They are too harsh for delicate dentures.
-The best method of cleaning dentures is using a denture brush or a soft-bristled one along with denture cleaner, hand soap, or dish soap.
+The best method for cleaning dentures is to use a denture brush or a soft-bristled one, along with denture cleaner, hand soap, or dish soap.

-Never use products that are not intended for dentures.
+Never use products that are not explicitly intended for use with dentures.
 Stay away from sharp objects.
 Toothpicks and dental scrapers are unsuitable and could cause damage to your prosthesis.
-Any products containing bleach are also a definite no-no. The best way to keep your dentures looking good is cleaning them properly.
+Any products containing bleach are also a definite no-no. The best way to keep your dentures looking good is to clean them properly.
 There is no way to whiten dentures if they become stained.

 Store your denture correctly